emjay888/quest/Quest_deployment_solution_README.md

 .dockerignore: Declare files and directories to be excluded when Docker runs ADD or COPY.

 .gitignore: Declare files and directories to be excluded on git add command.

+## Given more time, I would improve:
+- I would deploy SSL/TLS CERT to the ALB.
+Given the solution I chose for this quest.
+My goal was to deploy a single ALB endpoint that delivered all test stages.
+ACM would be the amongst the most appropriate method for deploying certificates.

+- I would also further automate terraform workflow with a CI/CD pipeline by using github actions.
+Other than the automation pipelines provide, they also create more visibility, store logs for tracing and are durable.